 Dr. Bender‘s faculty-led study abroad program in Spain, “Spain Today: Madrid-Pamplona”, allows students to spend nearly 5 weeks in Spain earning 6 total Spanish credits at the 500-level and above: 3 for Span 569, and 3 for either a 500- or 700-level elective.
 All courses count towards the Spanish major or minor.
 The prerequisite is Spanish 550 by the Spring semester prior to departure (or permission from Dr. Bender).
 Space is limited, and preference will be given to Spanish majors, seniors and juniors.
 This is an annual May-June program that provides an opportunity for double-majors and dual-degree students to study abroad and complete their degrees on time; it can also help minors convert to a Spanish major, without extending their time to graduation.
 The 700-level course contains a unique “field”-research experience abroad and frees up busy senior year schedules — read about the research projects completed by Spanish majors enrolled in Spanish 772 during the 2019 program here, or view one student’s video diary project here.

-On Thursday, June 2, the group will depart for Pamplona, where the program will be based for three weeks.
-In Pamplona, students will check-in and get comfortable in their new summer homes – private rooms and bathrooms in a residence hall within walking distance of the university and historic center of Pamplona.
+On Friday, May 26, the group will depart for Pamplona, where the program will be based for the remaining 3.5 weeks.
+In Pamplona, students will check-in to their new summer homes – private rooms and bathrooms in a residence hall within walking distance of the university and historic center of Pamplona.
 From Friday through Sunday we will become familiar with Pamplona and the Universidad de Navarra, where students will take their classes (one with the University; one with Dr. Bender).
 Pamplona is a small city of about 200,000 people, most famous for the annual Fiestas de San Fermin, or the Running of the Bulls, held every July.
 It is located in Navarra, in northern Spain, inland from the coast and surrounded by mountains, giving it a moderate climate with cooler, comfortable summers.
-On Saturday, we will visit the capital of La Rioja, Logroño.